Is having extra one to one lessons useful before and during a child’s primary school years?

-The face to face relationship between tutor and tutee means children are free to ask any questions they may have about the course content, and in return, tutors UK provide helpful and well-explained answers.
+The face to face interaction between tutor and tutee means children are free to ask any questions they may have about the course content, and in return, tutors Australia provide helpful and well-explained answers.

 One to one tuition in maths and English helps students with three essential study skills: reading, writing, and arithmetic.

-so why hesitate to get in touch with a reading tutor, math tutor or start looking for writing tutors in your area?
-You could ask at the nearest tutoring center to find the right tutor with a good hourly rate.
+So why hesitate to get in touch with a reading tutor, maths tutor or start looking for writing tutors in your area?
+You could ask at the nearest tutoring centre to find the right tutor with a good hourly rate.

-Find a Tutor who uses Sensory Teaching Methods
+Find a Tutor who uses Proven Early Development Teaching Methods

 In music workshops or classes, children and toddlers develop a sense of tone, rhythm and harmony using their sense of hearing.
 Music tutors introduce their students to the basics of music theory and how to play a given instrument.

 This type of teaching can begin at the age of 4 or 5 years old.

 Be sure to take care when choosing a teacher for these kinds of practical lessons.
 Find out what makes them the right person for the job, for example, find recommendations from other parents and introduce them to your child to make sure they like the tutor.